keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/login.md

     GET /users?secretKey=a1b2c3d435f6&tokenId=123

 See [example [EX080]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/080-login-auth-query).
+Notice that the example uses completely different URL for the login request.

 ### Parameter Overriding
 The above examples show how to use query parameters and headers separately.
 However, they can be mixed freely; they can also be